ibm-cloud-docs/log-analysis/compliance/adoption.md

 **Whenever a logging agent is available for a type of log source, configure the agent to automatically collect and forward logs from the log source to the logging instance.
 The agent is the preferred log collection mechanism.**
 {: tip}

-The logging agent authenticates by using the LogDNA Ingestion Key and opens a secure web socket to the {{site.data.keyword.la_full_notm}} ingestion servers; monitors all files with extension `.log`*,  and extensionless files under `/var/log/`; and can be customized to exclude data that you do not want to collect or to include custom paths that you want to monitor, and more.
+The logging agent authenticates by using the logging Ingestion Key and opens a secure web socket to the {{site.data.keyword.la_full_notm}} ingestion servers; monitors all files with extension `.log`*,  and extensionless files under `/var/log/`; and can be customized to exclude data that you do not want to collect or to include custom paths that you want to monitor, and more.

 For example, you can configure a Kubernetes cluster and an OpenShift cluster with a logging agent.
 For more information, see [Configuring a logging agent for a standard Kubernetes cluster](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_agent_kube_cluster) and [Configuring a logging agent for an OpenShift Kubernetes cluster](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_agent_os_cluster).